Hill Street Blues: Setting

 Although the city is never named, the Illinois state flag is visible over the judge's left shoulder in the courtroom scenes in the Season 2 episode "Fruits of the Poisonous Tree," suggesting that the location is Chicago.
-Some outdoor scenes, particularly in the first two seasons, erroneously captures palm trees and other southern California flora not typically found in the northeastern United States.
+Some outdoor scenes, particularly in the first two seasons, capture palm trees and other Southern California flora not found in the Midwest or Northeastern United States.

-While most vehicles sport generic, stateless licence plates, 1980s-era California licence plates are easily spotted on many large trucks used on set.
+While most vehicles sport generic, stateless license plates, 1980s-era California license plates are easily spotted on many large trucks used on set.

 Title

 Hill Street Blues refers to the blue uniforms worn by many police officers in the United States and, by extension, the depressing nature of inner-city police work.
 The phrase is uttered only once in the series, apart from introductions such as "Previously on Hill Street Blues."
 It is spoken by Detective Emil Schneider (Dolph Sweet) in the first-season episode "Gator Bait."
 Schneider says it in a slightly mocking tone, in reference to officers Hill and Renko, who he feels are out of their league at a particular crime scene.

 The precinct bowling team is the "Hill Street Blue Ballers."